-Biblically Responsible Investing (BRI) is a way of investing to align your faith with your financial choices and goals.
-We know that values guide the way we speak, what we say, and about everything we do.
-It is not as common to think of the potential impact you can make if your biblical values guided the way you invest.
+Biblically Responsible Investing (BRI) is a way of investing to align your faith with your financial choices.
+We know that values guide the way we speak, what we say, and everything we do.
+It is not as common to think about investing and biblical values and the impact the combination of the two can have.
 The basic idea of BRI is to invest with the “good” and steer clear of companies that go against biblical principles.

 Investing in the “good” involves focusing on companies that operate according to biblical values.
 The best way to summarize operating biblically is companies that “love your neighbor as yourself.”
-This idea can be seen in all aspects through the company with the support of the employees, customers, and community.
+This can be demonstrated by the company by the way they treat the employees, customers, and community.

-Steering clear of companies that go against biblical principles include companies that profit from things like abortion and pornography.
+Steering clear of companies that go against biblical principles include companies that profit from abortion and pornography.
 When screening, it is more common than imagined seeing funds with large percentages of violations.
 Below is a prime example of this situation.
 The SPY ETF is shown below: SPDR’s ETF for the S&P 500®.
-With holdings shown as of April 20, 2020, we can see that the total violations amount comes to a significant 71.8% of the fund being invested in objectionable companies, as broken down by each category on the left.
+With holdings shown as of February 10, 2021, we can see that the total violations amount comes to a significant 78.5% of the fund being invested in objectionable companies, as broken down by each category on the left.

 Source: eValueator http://evalueator.com